About Perth

 Local Payment Customs and Tipping Practices:

-- Service charges at upscale restaurants.
+- Service charges at restaurants (if applicable)

 Local Tips & Insights